bashlund/7RollDB/README.md

-#7RollDB - The Non Bloated Database
+#7RollDB - The Non Bloated Database Engine - in Bash
 A MongoDB replacement written in Bash.

 A novel database engine for courageous users.